The Saint Bernard was once a hospice dog but is now a giant companion

 breed finally got its official name in 1880.

-Although the breed’s history is not well documented, it is
+Although the breed’s history is not well documented, it's

-likely that the Saint Bernard originated sometime between 1660 and 1670 when
+likely the Saint Bernard originated sometime between 1660 and 1670 when

-monks bred together a Tibetan Mastiff, Greater Swiss Mountain Dog, Great
+monks bred together a Tibetan Mastiff, Greater Swiss Mountain Dog, a Great

 Hospice du Grand Saint Bernard in Switzerland.
 They used the dogs as draft

-dogs, watchdogs and companions at first.
-At the beginning of the 1700’s the
+dogs to pull carts, watchdogs, and companions at first.
+At the beginning of the 1700s, the

-dogs were accompanying monks during search and rescue missions in the harsh
+dogs were accompanying monks during search and rescue missions in harsh

 mountain weather.